The Role of a Seattle Collaborative Divorce Attorney

 For more information about the collaborative approach, see CollaborativePractice.com and KingCountyCollab.org.

 We encourage you to take a look at our collaboration attorney profiles to find the best fit for your needs.
-If you are unsure of what to ask or how to look for the right Seattle collaborative divorce attorney, contact us and we’ll be happy to help match you with the right attorney for your situation.
+If you are unsure of what to ask or how to look for the right collaborative divorce attorney, contact us and we’ll be happy to help match you with the right attorney for your situation.